RobbeDHondt/Kelvin-Helmholtz-CMfAA/SimCode/SimReport.md

 in settings.par.
 When doing so, we should set the pressure in the mod_usr.t file.
 It can be done pretty similar as to the test-problem in the amrvac-files (Dirichlet boundary conditions, uniform (?) initial condition).
+**(Robbe)** Yeah, I also understood uniform pressure (using the `pint` variable as before) and Dirichlet BC.

 ### On discretization methods

-Jack showed us a pretty nice simulation, which was made with tvdlf and woodward slope limiter.
+Jack showed us a pretty nice simulation, which was made with `tvdlf` and `woodward` slope limiter.
 This combination would be the most stable for computations, yet not necessarily the most accurate or correct one.
 Yet as said before, it's hard to know what's accurate, except when you compare with physical experiments.

-'minmod' is the most diffusive slope limiter. 'ppm' on the other hand is 5th order in space, that's very sharp.
+`minmod` is the most diffusive slope limiter.
+`ppm` (piecewise power method) on the other hand is 5th order in space, that's very sharp.
 Make sure that the order of your method for space discretization is not lower than the order of the method for time discretization.
 Apart from that, you can mess around as you like by combining different methods.
 Hooray!

-When using the 'tvdmu' flux-scheme, we should also set 'typeentropy'.
+When using the `tvdmu` flux-scheme, we should also set `typeentropy`.
+He also said something about an `entropyfix`.

 ### Possible settings to play with